 Duration of Permits: The Town of Pe Ell may issue shoreline permits with termination dates of up to five years.
 If a Permit does not specify a termination date, the following requirements apply, consistent with WAC 173-27:

 Time Limit for Substantial Progress.
-Construction activities shall be commenced or, where no construction activities are involved, the use or activity shall be commenced within 2 years after approval of the effective date of a Shoreline Permit.
+Construction activities shall commence or, where no construction activities are involved, the use or activity shall commence within 2 years of the effective date of a Shoreline Permit.

 Extension for Substantial Progress.
 The Town of Pe Ell may authorize a single extension for a period not to exceed 1 year based on reasonable factors, if a request for extension has been filed before the expiration date and notice of the proposed extension is given to parties of record on the Shoreline Permit and to the Department of Ecology.

 5-Year Permit Authorization.
-If construction has not been completed within 5 years after the effective date of a Shoreline Permit, the Town will review the Permit and, upon showing of good cause, either extend the Permit for one year based on reasonable factors, or terminate the Permit.
-A request for extension must be filed before the expiration date and notice of the proposed extension is given to parties of record and the Department of Ecology.
-Note: Only one single extension is permitted.
+Development activities must be completed within 5 years after the effective date of a Shoreline Substantial Development Permit.
+The Town may authorize a single extension for a period not to exceed one year based on reasonable factors, if a request for extension has been filed before the expiration date and notice of the proposed extension is given to parties of record and the Department of Ecology.
+Note: Only one extension is permitted.

+d.
+The effective date of a substantial development permit shall be the date of filing as provided in RCW 90.58.140(6).
+The permit time periods in (a) and (c) of this section do not include the time during which a use or activity was not actually pursued due to the pendency of administrative appeals or legal actions or due to the need to obtain any other government permits and approvals for the development that authorize the development to proceed, including all reasonably related administrative or legal actions on any such permits or approvals.

+e.
+Revisions to permits under WAC 173-27-100 may be authorized after original permit authorization has expired provided, that this procedure shall not be used to extend the original permit time requirements or to authorize substantial development after the time limits of the original permit.

 B. Revisions of Permits